And most of these are $6.99 and under.

 I can’t claim to be a wine connoisseur.
 I have taken the Napa Valley wine train tour and pretended to be a wine snob.
-In truth it was a fun weekend with my favorite couple in the world and I learned a lot about the wine-making process, but it really did nothing to “expand my palate.”
+In truth, it was a fun weekend spent with my favorite couple in the world and I learned a lot about the wine-making process, but it really did nothing to “expand my palate.”
 In practice, if something tastes good, I will drink it.
 And fortunately, there are many delicious wines at low prices, perfect for host gifts or dinner parties.
-Or to enjoy while binge watching your favorite show on Amazon.
+Or to enjoy while binge-watching your favorite show on Amazon.

 These are just some of my favorites:

 As you may have noticed, my focus has been on red wines.
 I have been more drawn to the reds lately, though I used to be more of a white wine person.
 The one white I would strongly recommend is A to Z Oregon Riesling.
 It’s bottle is beautifully embossed with floral vines, and the wine itself is fantastic.
 It is bright yet smooth, with flavors of honeysuckle and citrus and floral notes.
 It pairs well with a variety of dishes.
-No photo shown here, as the bottles have been emptied of their delicious contents, and one of my girls took the empty bottles because they’re so pretty.
+No photo is shown here, as the bottles have been emptied of their delicious contents, and one of my girls took the empty bottles to use as a vase because it’s pretty.
 I have purchased A to Z at Costco for $8.99 and $10.99, so it is my most expensive recommendation, but well worth the price.